KDE/documentation-develop-kde-org/content/docs/use/kirigami/advanced-add_about_page.md

 In the cpp file we include `KAboutData` and the `.h` file we just created, [KAboutData](docs:kcoreaddons;KAboutData) is a core KDE Frameworks component that stores information about an application, which can then be reused by many other KDE Frameworks components.
 We instantiate a new `KAboutData` object with its fairly complete default constructor and add author information.

-We also include this `config-helloworld.h` file which gives us this `HELLOWORLD_VERSION_STRING` variable that we'll set later in this tutorial.

 After all the required information has been set, we call `KAboutData::setApplicationData` to initialize the properties of the [QApplication ](https://doc.qt.io/qt-5/qapplication.html) object.